Emirate of Nekor: History

 Nekor was surrounded by a wall of coarse brick that also enclosed gardens and pomegranate and pear orchards.
-The city had many markets and shops, as well as baths, a large mosque, and an oratory (muṣallā).
+The city had many markets and shops, as well as baths, a large mosque, and an oratory (musalla).
 According to the historian Ahmed Tahiri it contains the oldest urban structure dating from the medieval period in the west of the Maghreb, built with the earliest Islamic construction methods.
 He considers the Viking invasion of 859 (Tahiri says 858) and the sacking of Nekor as a demarcation line in its urban evolution, and that afterwards, urban and rural architecture in the area became more defensive in orientation.
-The rivalry between the Fäţimid and the Umayyad Caliphates spurred the development of a new architectural layout in the city.
+The rivalry between the Fatimid and the Umayyad Caliphates spurred the development of a new architectural layout in the city.

-Fäţimid troops sacked the city twice, in 917 and in 934.
+Fatimid troops sacked the city twice, in 917 and in 934.
 According to J.D.
-Latham, 'Abd al-Rahman III, the Umayyad Caliph of Qurṭuba (Córdoba), had observed with growing concern the increasing prestige and power of the Fäţimids in the Rīf, this region perilously close to al-Andalus.
-In 927 he began his policy of defensive expansion by occupying Malīlya (Melilla) and by 928-929, he opened negotiations with the Idrīsids.
-In retaliation Mūsā ibn Abi'l-Afiya attacked and vanquished the Umayyad's vassal, al-Mu'ayyad, the Şālihid (Şāliņid) ruler of Nakūr, situated between Malīlya (Melilla) and Tiṭwān (Tetuan).
-The troops of Mūsā, a Berber chieftain of the Miknasa tribe besieged, sacked, and burned Nekor in 931.
+Latham, 'Abd al-Rahman III, the Umayyad Caliph of Córdoba, had observed with growing concern the increasing prestige and power of the Fatimids in the Rif, this region perilously close to al-Andalus.
+In 927 he began his policy of defensive expansion by occupying Melilla and by 928-929, he opened negotiations with the Idrisids.
+In retaliation Musa ibn Abi'l-Afiya attacked and vanquished the Umayyad's vassal, al-Mu'ayyad, the Salihid ruler of Nekor, situated between Melilla and Tétouan.
+The troops of Musa, a Berber chieftain of the Miknasa tribe besieged, sacked, and burned Nekor in 931.
 With a fleet of forty vessels, the Umayyads launched a naval assault from Ceuta against Nekor and its port, al-Mazamma, and attacked Nekor, devastating the city which was garrisoned by three thousand men.

-The relationship between the ruling family of the Şālihid (Şāliņid) Emirate of Nekor and the local Berber tribal structure made it a predominantly Berber state, one aligned with the Umayyads of al-Andalus.
-The Umayyad Caliph al-Walid I had obtained the territory through iqṭāʿ, the Isamic practice of tax farming.
-His son 'Abd al-Malik bestowed the region of Nekor as a gift to the Banū Şālih ibn Mansūr.
+The relationship between the ruling family of the Salihid Emirate of Nekor and the local Berber tribal structure made it a predominantly Berber state, one aligned with the Umayyads of al-Andalus.
+The Umayyad Caliph al-Walid I had obtained the territory through iqta', the Isamic practice of tax farming.
+His son 'Abd al-Malik bestowed the region of Nekor as a gift to the Banu Salih ibn Mansur.
 The family settled there and intermarried with the local population of Berbers, who came to acknowledge them as their emirs.